iipc/warc-specifications/specifications/warc-zstd/index.md

 frames, but they carry the risk that a decoder will reject the frame if the window size is too large.

-## Encoding with libzstd

-When no dictionary is used, the default behavior of libzstd meets most of the requirements in this specification.
-Encoders must take care to include the Frame\_Content\_Size field in every frame, and to start a new frame for each new record.

-TODO: example code.

-## Decoding with libzstd

-When no dictionary is used, pretty much any way of using libzstd should work fine.

-TODO: example code.

 ## Random access

 As with GZIP, external indexes of Zstandard-compressed WARC file content may be